Comparisons12 min read

 Excellent resource management Grid/spreadsheet view is limited

-Strong AI capabilities Can feel overwhelming for simple teams
+Strong AI capabilities Can overwhelm simpler teams

-400+ integrations Pinnacle tier gets expensive
+400+ integrations Pinnacle tier gets pricey

 Robust automation engine Mobile app is mediocre